Zelenskyj Prepares for Crucial Meeting with Trump Amid Tensions

 Share this article

-After the presidential meeting in Alaska, Russia's President Vladimir Putin is now said to want the entire Ukrainian Donbas area, including the parts controlled by Ukraine, to be ceded to Russia.
+After the presidential meeting in Alaska, Russia's president Vladimir Putin is now reported to want parts of the Ukrainian Donbass area, including parts controlled by Ukraine, to be transferred to Russia.
 In return, Putin is said to have offered a written promise not to attack Ukraine or other European countries.
-On Monday, Ukraine's President Volodymyr Zelenskyj will meet with US President Donald Trump in Washington to discuss the path to peace.
+On Monday, Ukraine's president Volodymyr Zelenskyj will meet with US President Donald Trump in Washington to discuss the path to peace.

 Have learned